 - Craving not to be parted from that happiness

-As simultaneously acting conditions, our craving and obtainer arouse (gsos-‘debs) the tenth link of dependent arising, further existence, usually translated as "becoming."
-The word that I translate here as "further existence" means, literally, "existence," referring to a future rebirth.
+As simultaneously acting conditions, our craving and obtainer activate (gsos-’debs) or make potent (nus-pa mthu-can-du byed-pa) the karmic aftermath that will ripen into the aggregates of our next rebirth, our “further existence.”
+With the activation of this karmic aftermath, a throwing karmic impulse (‘phen-byed-kyi las) arises, which is the actual tenth link of dependent arising, further existence, usually translated as “becoming.”
+The word that I translate here as “further existence” means, literally, “existence,” referring to a future rebirth.
 Here, the name of the result is being given to the cause.
-Thus, what craving and an obtainer arouse is the impulse – a mental karma – that actualizes a future existence, namely our next rebirth (yang-srid sgrub-pa’i las).
-For this reason, I call it a "survival impulse."

-According to the Chittamatra and Madhyamaka tenet systems, this mechanism describes only the activation of the throwing karma that ripens into the aggregates of our future rebirth.
+According to the Chittamatra and Madhyamaka tenet systems, this mechanism describes only the activation of the karmic aftermath that ripens into the aggregates of our future rebirth and connecting with them by means of a throwing karmic impulse.
 In the context of the presentation of the twelve links, the three links only refer specifically to what happens during the moments immediately preceding our deaths.
 However, I think that we can use it to describe the mechanism for the ripening of our karmic aftermath in each moment, although I have never read or heard it explained in this way.

 So, let’s use this description to explain how we further our samsara in each moment, not just at the time of our deaths.
 In terms of it, we need also to understand that the specific set of karmic aftermath activated at any moment depends on many other mental factors that also accompany that moment of experiencing some past karmic ripening with craving and an obtainer.
 Most significant is the manner in which we pay attention to or regard what we are experiencing.
 This involves the mental factor of attention or regard (yid-la byed-pa).